mebens/blackbulletiv.github.com/about/index.md

 As for my spiritual beliefs, I'm a Christian who believes in God and His Son.
 It's this that keeps me going, and affects every decision I make.
 I have a deep interest in topics related to God, and enjoy discussing them.

 If any have any questions, don't hesitate to contact me.

+## This Website

+This is my personal space on the web, which I use largely for pages about my [projects](/projects), and to write [posts](/blog) on various topics.
+For the license of the content on this website, please see the [license page](/license).

+One cool thing is that this website is open source, so you get to see all the code behind it.
+Check out its [repository](https://github.com/BlackBulletIV/blackbulletiv.github.com) for more details.